What is the purpose of the Project?

 Why is it important to get to Ala Moana?

-The destination of reaching Ala Moana is important because of the location of the Ala Moana Transit Center, the City’s largest bus transit center.
-More than 1,500 daily bus routes pass through Ala Moana Transit Center, where rail riders will be able to easily transfer to frequent bus service and continue their trips to Waikiki, […]
+Reaching Ala Moana is important because of the location of the Ala Moana Transit Center, the City’s largest bus transit center.
+More than 1,500 daily bus routes pass through Ala Moana Transit Center, where rail riders will be able to easily transfer to frequent bus service and continue their trips to Waikiki, University of Hawai‘i […]

 Skyline Information